 Why can’t we just use the percentage reduction in the defects as a means to assess the process rather than using the sigma value?

-The answer is that of course you can.
-Many people do. but it would makes sense for your business.
+The answer is that, of course, you can.
+Many people do.
+But it has to make sense for your business.